Pro Drums Loops and Drum Kit Samples for Songwriters

 Content that will NOT be migrated: non-DrummerPack content and non-KitPack content, and the DrummerPacks that Sonoma no longer has license to offer (e.g. Big Fish Audio's Bone Crushing Drums, Brain: One Stroke Done, Brush Artistry, Jazz Drums, and Roots of South America), and the Bun E. Carlos DrummerPack from Sonic Reality.

-Please see the DrumCore4InstallandMigrationGuide.pdf that is installed on your computer (page 10).
-The DrumCore 4 Installation and Migration Guide is also here.
-We recommend following those instructions for best results.
+See the DrumCore4InstallandMigrationGuide.pdf that is online and installed on your computer (page 10).
+Follow those instructions for best results.

-For DC4 Lite, you'll need to install the 1.5 GB initial install on your computer's hard drive.
-It is possible, after installing the 1.5 GB, to change the location of the content (not the plug-in) to an external drive, then download the remaining 2.5 GB of DC4 Lite content to an external drive.
+For DC4 Lite, download and install the intital 1.5 GB file on your computer's hard drive.
+It is possible, after installing the 1.5 GB, to change the location of the content (not the plug-in) to an external drive.
+Then you may use the DC4 SETTINGS panel to download the remaining 2.5 GB of DC4 Lite content to an external drive.

-For DC4 Prime Link, you'll need to install the 4.11 GB initial install on your computer's hard drive.
-It is possible, after installing the 4.11 GB, to change the location of the content (not the plug-in) to an external drive, then download the remaining 15+ GB of DC4 Prime Link content to an external drive.
+For DC4 Prime Link, download and install the 4.11 GB file on your computer's hard drive.
+It is possible, after installing the 4.11 GB file, to change the location of the content (not the plug-in) to an external drive.
+Then you may use the DC4 SETTINGS panel to download the remaining 15+ GB of DC4 Prime Link content to an external drive.

 An iLok account is not required, but is recommended in order to activate on two machines and manage licenses independently, without having to contact Sonoma support.
 If you register DrumCore 4 without using an iLok account, you will need to contact support if you need to change computers or make other license changes.